squidfunk/mkdocs-material/docs/plugins/offline.md

 <!-- md:flag plugin [offline] (built-in) -->

 As with all [built-in plugins], enabling the offline plugin to do its work is straight-forward.
-Just add the following lines to `mkdocs.yml`, to built offline-capable documentation:
+Just add the following lines to `mkdocs.yml`, and start building offline-capable documentation:

 ``` yaml
 plugins: